UVA-DSI/Open-Data-Lab/education/GitHub/readme.md

 <img src='images/futurememe.jpg' width='800'>

 ### Every revision has a URL - you can publish a revision by URL and keep developing
-### You can always revert to a previous revision - total freedom to try new things without breaking your code
+### You can always revert to any revision - total freedom to try new things, no breaking your code

 # User Archetypes
 | Role | Example | Permissions |